SayatNurkenuly/SayatNurkenuly/README.md

-# Hi, my name is Azat
+# Hi, my name is Sayat

 ---